Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Experiments

 \section{Experiments}

-This section summarizes the experimental results to validate the methods proposed in Section \ref{sec:methods}.
-In Section \ref{subsec:datasets_and_setup}, we first provide details on the datasets and setup used in the experiments.
-Then, in Section \ref{subsec:gsmp-vs-gsm}, we illustrate the efficiency and approximation capability of the proposed GSMP kernel.
-Subsequently, in Section \ref{subsec:prediction}, we compare the prediction performance between our methods and existing approaches.
-Finally, in Section \ref{subsec:scalability}, \ref{subsec:robustness} and \ref{subsec:communication-efficiency}, we demonstrate the scalability, robustness, and communication-efficiency of our proposed learning algorithms respectively.
+In this section, we present experimental validations for the kernel formulation and learning framework proposed in Sections \ref{sec:GSM-MISO} and \ref{sec:SLIM-KL}.
+The efficiency and approximation capability of the proposed GSMP kernel are demonstrated in Section \ref{subsec:gsmp-vs-gsm}, followed by a comparative analysis between our method and some competing approaches in Section \ref{subsec:prediction}.
+Sections \ref{subsec:scalability} and \ref{subsec:quantization} highlight the scalability and communication efficiency of our learning framework.
+Lastly, Section \ref{subsec:lstf} demonstrates the performance of our method on real world long time series forecasting tasks.
+Our implementation code is accessible at \href{https://github.com/richardcsuwandi/SLIM-KL}{https://github.com/richardcsuwandi/SLIM-KL}.